DavidWells/davidwells.io-v1/content/blog/2012-04-07-how-to-seed-build-facebook-fans-for-facebook-business-pages.md

 </div>
 </div>
 <div class="LessonStep top">
-<h2 class="StepTitle">d.
+<h2>d.
 Click Submit and Invite your Network to join the conversation on your fan page</h2>
 <div class="StepImage"> <img src="https://s3-us-west-2.amazonaws.com/assets.davidwells.io/legacy/2012/04/d._Click_Submit_and_Invite_your_Network_to_join_the_conversation_on_your_fan_page.png"/></div>
 <div class="StepInstructions">